4GeeksAcademy/cybersecurity-syllabus/00-prework/virtual-machines-for-cybersecurity.md

 On the other hand, using a virtual machine is strongly recommended because you will be hacking a lot.
 You don't want your personal computer to become vulnerable or hacked; using virtual machines (VMs) is a great way to learn cybersecurity in a controlled and isolated environment.

-We use a mix of internal and public domain VMs designed specifically for security training, ranging from beginner to advanced levels.
+We use a mix of [internally developed](https://4geeks.com/docs/start/cybersecurity-virtual-machines) and/or publicly available VMs designed specifically for security training, ranging from beginner to advanced levels.
 These include pre-configured vulnerable applications and systems, which are ideal for practicing penetration testing, vulnerability analysis, and exploitation.

 ## 1. Metasploitable 2 and 3